 Transferring College Now Credits

-If you want to transfer the college credit you earned through College Now, you will need an official copy of your transcript.
+If you are enrolling in a NON-CUNY college and you want to transfer the college credit you earned through College Now outside of the CUNY system you will need an official copy of your transcript.
 To do that:

 - Figure out which CUNY college offered the course(s) you took.
 If you took the course at your high school and don’t remember the partner college, locate your high school in our list of participating high schools to find your high school’s College Now partner(s).
 If your school has more than one CN college partner, you may need to contact the CN liaisons listed to find out about your particular course.